Angular2Guy/AIDocumentLibraryChat/README.md

 6. It displays the results of the questions to the image database.
 7. It generates tests for sources in public Github repositories
 8. It generates book summaries of epub of pdf books.
+9. It uses a Mcp Client and Server to show book and movie descriptions.

 ## Mission Statement
 The project shows howto use Spring AI to generate answers based on a provided set of documents with a link to the source.
 The Angular frontend provides the user interface for the backend and shows the responses.